About child protection

 Roles and responsibilities

-The roles and responsibilities of staff at a child safety service centre contribute to the delivery of high quality child protection services to children, young people and their families.
+The roles and responsibilities of staff at a child safety service centre contribute to high quality child protection service delivery to children and families.

 -